National Occupational Standards for Environmental Employment

 Defining the Scope of Environmental Competencies in Canada

 Environmental practice is vast and is part of every industry.
-These standards are comprehensive definintions as to what it means to work in environmental protection, resource mangement and sustainabilty.
+These standards are comprehensive definitions as to what it means to work in environmental protection, resource mangement and sustainabilty.

 Foundational Resources for Every Stakeholder Group